 - Sublicensee Data (for users of our sublicensing platform)

 We store addressing query strings both in our server logs and for your retrieval via the

-Needless to say, this data is required for short term reasons in order to perform our role in validating and cleansing addresses.
+This data is required in the short term reasons to perform our role in validating and cleansing addresses.

 We keep this data for up to 28 days.
-Internally this allows us to diagnose performance issues (i.e. slow running queries) and provide us with actionable data to improve our service.
+This allows us to diagnose performance issues (i.e. slow running queries) and provide us with actionable data to improve our service.
 It is also a useful resource for clients integrating against the API or diagnosing buggy integrations.

 2. Browsing Data

-By browsing data we mean anything we can extract from the HTTP request sent to us.
+Browser Data is information included in HTTP requests sent to our APIs.
 This includes IP address as well as HTTP headers (language, user-agent, origin and refer(r)er being the most salient).
 Typically this data is stored in the form of server logs.

 We only intercept this in the form of personal data if you have developed a client side integration.
-If you have a server or proxied integration, there is a good chance we don't receive this data at all.
+If you have a server or proxied integration, it is likely we capture no client Browsing Data.

 Browsing data is collected short term for rate limiting and whitelisting purposes.

 We also store this information for up to 28 days.
-Historically we have found it indispensable for providing a useful paper trail to analyse any suspicious activity and allowing us to effectively troubleshoot any issues.
-There are also a significant ad-hoc instances where being able to query over recent server logs has been immensely useful for clients with non-standard support requests.
+We use it to analyse any suspicious activity and troubleshoot any issues.
+There are also a significant ad-hoc instances where being able to query over recent server logs has been immensely useful for clients with specific support requests.